bitburner-official/BN99/src/Myrian/tutorial.md

 These devices cannot be installed.
 They appear after various conditions are fulfilled in order to block certain tiles.

+### Battery

+These devices are only relevant when the Magnetism glitch is active.
+It recharges the energy of a bus.

 ## Installing

 Bus can install new devices, when they do so a lock will appear over the tile that will eventually become the device.
 The cost of any device depends on the number of that type of device currently in the OS.